COVID-19 Inpatient Trials

 With the goal of advancing the fight against cardiovascular disease, our team is leading the way in exciting clinical trials focused on the treatment of mitral and tricuspid valves.
 These include:

-- Edwards PASCAL CLASP IID/IIF Pivotal Clinical Trial: A study to assess the safety and performance of the PASCAL System compared to the MitraClip System in patients with moderate to severe mitral regurgitation who may not be ideal candidates for mitral valve surgery and may be eligible for transcatheter mitral valve repair.
+CLASP IID/IIF Pivotal Trial: The goal of this study is to assess the safety and performance of the PASCAL System compared to the MitraClip System in patients with at least moderate-to-severe degenerative or functional mitral regurgitation who may not be ideal candidates for mitral valve surgery and may be eligible for transcatheter mitral valve repair: https://UMHealthResearch.org/#studies/HUM00162937

 - TRILUMINATE Pivotal Trial: A study to assess the safety and performance of the TriClip™ plus optimal drug therapy compared to optimal drug therapy along in patients with symptomatic moderate or greater tricuspid regurgitation who may not be ideal candidates for surgery and may be eligible for Transcatheter tricuspid valve repair.